Health Library Explorer

 How is VT diagnosed?

-To diagnose VT, recording of the heart rhythm is needed.
-You may need an electrocardiogram (ECG).
+To find out if you have VT, you may need an electrocardiogram (ECG).
 This test records your heart rate and rhythm.
-Your provider may want to closely watch your heart’s activity for a longer time using a Holter monitor or event recorder.
-VT may be diagnosed in the hospital with continuous heart monitoring called telemetry.
-It may also be seen and diagnosed during a stress test.
-Some smartphones along with a handheld recording device may also be used to record VT when you're having symptoms.
+Your doctor may want to watch your heart’s activity for a longer time.
+This is done using a Holter monitor or event recorder.
+VT may be diagnosed in the hospital with heart monitoring called telemetry.
+It may also be seen and diagnosed from a stress test.
+Some smartphones along with a recording device can record VT when you're having symptoms.

-In some cases, your provider may think you have VT, but hasn’t been able to document it.
-Implantable loop recorders may then be used to record the heart rhythm for up to 3 years.
-These are small electronic recording devices that are about the size of a pinky finger.
-They're injected into the skin overlying the heart.
+In some cases, your doctor may think you have VT, but they have not been able to record it.
+Implantable loop recorders can be used to record your heart rhythm for up to 5 years.
+These are electronic devices that are about the size of a pinky finger.
+They're put into the skin near the heart.

 How is VT treated?

-Treatment will depend on your symptoms.
-No treatment may be needed if:
+Treatment depends on your symptoms.
+You may not need treatment if:

-For VT that's sustained or life-threatening, a small device called an ICD (implantable cardiac defibrillator) may be used.
-This is especially true when there's no reversible cause found.
-Or if you have another condition that makes you more likely to have more episodes of VT.
-The ICD is implanted into your chest.
-It's connected to your heart with wires.
+For VT that's sustained or life-threatening, you may get an ICD (implantable cardiac defibrillator).
+The ICD may be used if there's no known cause that can be treated or you have another condition that makes more episodes of VT likely.
+The ICD is a small device that's put into your chest.
+It connects to your heart with wires.
 When an abnormal heartbeat occurs, the ICD can overdrive pace the VT to stop it.
-Or if needed, the ICD can send an electric shock to restore your normal heartbeat.
-Newer ICDs can be implanted just below the left armpit.
-This is done using a wire that's tunneled over the sternum instead of inside the heart.
+Or, if needed, the ICD can send an electric shock to restore your normal heartbeat.
+Newer ICDs can be put in just below the left armpit.
+A wire is put in over the breastbone instead of inside the heart.

 Some VT may be treated with catheter ablation.
-This procedure uses radiofrequency energy to destroy the abnormal heart tissue that's causing the rapid heartbeat.
+This method destroys the abnormal heart tissue that's causing the rapid heartbeat.

 What are possible complications of VT?

-Some people may have mild symptoms from VT, or no symptoms at all.
-But for others, VT can be very dangerous.
-It can lead to fainting (syncope), sudden cardiac arrest, and death.
+Some people may have mild symptoms from VT.
+Or they may have no symptoms at all.
+But for others, VT can be dangerous.
+It can lead to fainting, sudden cardiac arrest, or death.

 Can VT be prevented?

-VT prevention focuses on treating the underlying heart problems that cause the disorder.
+Prevention focuses on treating the heart problems that cause VT.
 This may include:

-• Following a heart-healthy diet and exercise plan, to help reduce your risk for some of these conditions
+• Following a heart-healthy diet and exercise plan.
+These help reduce your risk for some of these problems.

-For some people, caffeine or alcohol can be a trigger for VT episodes.
-Don't take these things if they affect your VT.
+For some people, caffeine or alcohol can trigger VT episodes.
+Don't use them if they affect your VT.

 Living with VT

-If your healthcare provider diagnoses VT, follow their treatment plan closely.
-Take all medicines as prescribed and tell your provider about any medicines you may be taking for other health problems.
-Discuss your alcohol, tobacco, or caffeine use with your healthcare team.
+If you're diagnosed with VT, follow your treatment plan closely.
+Take all medicines as prescribed.
+Tell your doctor about any medicines you may be taking for other health problems.
+Discuss your alcohol, tobacco, or caffeine use with your care team.

 Key points about VT